Discrimination Cases and Emotional Distress Damages: Implications of Cummings v. Premier Rehab Keller

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will address the recent U.S. Supreme Court decision in Cummings v.
-Premier Rehab Keller P.L.L.C. which held that damages for emotional distress are not recoverable in a private action for discrimination.
-The panel will discuss how this will likely affect future employment claims, particularly allegations of sex or disability discrimination, and the limitation on damages for both employers and employees.
+This CLE webinar will address the Supreme Court's decision in Cummings v.
+Premier Rehab Keller holding that emotional distress damages are not recoverable in private actions for discrimination to enforce certain federal statutes.
+The panel will discuss how this will likely affect future employment discrimination claims and the limitation on damages for both employers and employees.

 - Cummings v.
 Premier Rehab Keller